This comment policy is a work in progress. I tweak it as I go/consume more wine/become a progressively more irritable person.

 Not only that but, believe it or not, I am a busy lady!
-I usually have a bunch of jobs, am completing a number of graduate degrees in an effort to avoid ‘the real world’ (read: paying off my student loan debt) and have a vested interest in extracurricular activities such as ‘drinking’, ‘dance parties’, and ‘practicing for my imaginary hip-hop karaoke debut’.
+I have a bunch of jobs, am engaged in a daily struggle to make a living, and have a vested interest in extracurricular activities such as “socializing”, “sleeping,” and “practicing for my hip-hop karaoke debut.”
 Between all that, running this site and producing a weekly podcast, the days fill up pretty quickly.

 Without further ado, I present THE COMMENT POLICY:

 1) Stay on topic.
 Address the post at hand.